ivyharding999/DCCRF-Networks/README.md

 This paper focuses on depth estimation from monocular infrared images, which is essential for understanding the structure of 3D scene and can promote the development of night vision applications.

-The infrared images,corresponding ground-truth depths and depth estimation results(by DCCRF) are shown below:
+The infrared images,corresponding ground-truth depths and depth estimation results(by DCCRF) are shown below.

   ![image](https://github.com/ivyharding999/Discrete-Convolutional-CRF-Networks-for-Depth-Estimation-from-Monocular-Infrared-Images/blob/master/Infrared%20images/data.png)